s0danissa/catkin_ws_403/README.md

 ![png](output_29_0.png)

-**Therefore, the number of layers I'm going to use further is 4 layers**
+**The last value before the instability begins is 4 layers.
+Therefore, the number of layers I'm going to use further is 4 layers**

 ## 5. Testing different optimizers
 a) "Adam"